PaulsGitHubs/Website-Analytics-with-Flask-with-PostgreSQL-database-integration-SQLAlchemy/README.md

 This repository contains a simple website analytics system implemented in Flask and JavaScript.
 It allows you to track user visits to your website and gather basic information about your users, including:

-- The page they're visiting
+- The page they're visiting (still working on this, will be done through cookies...)
 - Their browser and operating system
 - Their device type (mobile or PC)
 - Their approximate location (based on IP address)